solana-mobile/solana-mobile-doc-site/docs/react-native/quickstart.md

 # React Native Quickstart

 This guide covers basic use cases and teaches you how to use our React Native SDK in your mobile app.
-For a more comprehensive guide of how to build a complete app, check out our React Native [starter tutorial](/react-native/hello_world_tutorial).
+For a more comprehensive guide of how to build your first  dApp, check out our React Native [starter tutorial](/react-native/first_app_tutorial).

 ### What you will learn
 - How to use [**Mobile Wallet Adapter**](/react-native/overview#library-overview) to: